 Robert Smith evolved EFT.
 He calls his routine “Faster EFT.”
 This Faster EFT has the same results, and it’s easy to learn.

 Faster EFT, we will teach you, addresses the entire mind/body system, including what you think and how you process your thoughts, along with the body’s response.
 It is a self-empowering system that gives you control over your past, present, and your future.
 It will show you how to design and transform your life right now.
 It is a universal healing system that can address virtually anything.

 Energetic Healing is an umbrella term for any therapy that manipulates the energy circuits in our physical bodies to regain balance and facilitate our body’s innate healing mechanisms.
-Some of the more well-known therapies that fall under the heading “energetic healing” include Reiki, Reflexology, Kinesiology, Thought Field Therapy, Acupuncture, and EFT.
-Energetic healing practitioners are usually trained in several modalities and will combine these in their own unique way.
+Some of the more popular treatments that fall under the heading “energetic healing” include Reiki, Reflexology, Kinesiology, Thought Field Therapy, Acupuncture, and EFT.
+Energetic healing practitioners are usually trained in several modalities and will combine these in their unique way.
 Many combine intuitive skills with their practical and theoretical skills.

-Energetic healing takes a holistic approach that looks beyond the physical to manipulating the energy systems (meridians, auric bodies, chakras) where the cause of the disease can be located.
+Energetic healing takes a holistic approach that looks beyond the physical to manipulating the energy systems (meridians, auric bodies, chakras) where the cause of the disease is.